slateci/slateci.github.io/_posts/2020-10-28-telegraf-monitoring.md

 **Additional Parameters**

-There are two other parameters that can be configured.
+There are three other parameters that can be configured.
 The first of these is `writeToStdout`.
 When set to true, Telegraf will additionally write its metrics to stdout inside its container.
 This can be useful for debugging, but is not necessary.
 Set this as needed.